rillonline/writing/signs-and-wonders.md

 Their errand is urgent.
 Peter goes with them without delay.

-Walking to Lydda is like walking from Bay View to the Sergeant Clinic in Wawatosa.
+Walking to Lydda is like walking from Bay View to the Sergeant Clinic in Wauwatosa.
 The messengers walk back--all in one day.
 It's about 8 miles in each direction.

 Ministry is hard work.
-And in this case, the hard work is walking, walking to get somewhere, walking with carts, mounted riders and chariots wizzing by with no regard for pedestrians.
+And in this case, the hard work is walking, walking to get somewhere, walking with carts, mounted riders and chariots whizzing by with no regard for pedestrians.
 No sidewalks.
 Just a road with everyone on it.
 Ordinary people doing an ordinary task, walking from here to there.
 No one they passed has any idea what will happen next.